 John Attwater

 Since 2019, John Attwater, previously head of King Edward’s, Witley.
 After Rugby School, he took a first in PPE at Oxford, then a PGCE.
-Naturally musical, his years as a chorister at Chichester Cathedral and a first teaching post at Wells Cathedra
+Naturally musical, his years as a chorister at Chichester Cathedral and a first teaching post at Wells Cathedral

 Unlock this review instantly